wikimint/.github/profile/README.md

 # Selvakumaran Krishnan
 *Founder of Wikimint Magazine | Blogger | Full-Stack Developer*

 👋 Hello there!
-I'm Selvakumaran Krishnan, a passionate individual with a love for technology, blogging, and creating meaningful digital experiences.
+I'm Selvakumaran Krishnan, a passionate software developer with a love for technology, blogging, and creating meaningful digital experiences.
 As the founder of Wikimint Magazine, I've embarked on a journey to cultivate a space where knowledge blooms and ideas flourish.

 ## 🚀 About Me
 I wear many hats in the tech world - from being a meticulous full-stack developer to curating insightful content for my blogging endeavors.
 My journey in the vast realm of technology has been nothing short of exhilarating.
 I thrive on challenges, and my commitment to staying at the forefront of innovation is reflected in both my code and my words.